siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Create a function to instantiate the node.
-Configure the packet processing method through the constructor of `OneToOneNode`:
+Define a function to create the node.
+This function sets up packet processing by passing a handler function to the `OneToOneNode` constructor:

 ```go
 func NewTextNode(contents string) *TextNode {